neilenns/mobiflight-docs/content/devices/seven-segment-display/wiring/index.md

 > [!WARNING]
 > MAX7219 modules are sensitive to poor electrical connections and low voltage.
 >
-> Always use high quality cables and an external +5V power source when connecting these modules to a board.
-When chaining multiple MAX7219 modules do not daisy chain the +5V power.
+> Always use high-quality cables and an external +5V power source when connecting these modules to a board.
+When chaining multiple MAX7219 modules do not daisy-chain the +5V power.

 {{< /tab >}}